danriedl/engular/adev/src/content/ecosystem/service-workers/getting-started.md

 # Getting started with service workers

-This document explains how to enable Angular service worker support in projects that you created with the [Angular CLI](tools/cli).
+This document explains how to enable Engular service worker support in projects that you created with the [Engular CLI](tools/cli).
 It then uses an example to show you a service worker in action, demonstrating loading and basic caching.

 ## Adding a service worker to your project

-To set up the Angular service worker in your project, run the following CLI command:
+To set up the Engular service worker in your project, run the following CLI command:

 <docs-code language="shell">

-ng add @angular/pwa
+ng add @engular/pwa

 </docs-code>

 The CLI configures your application to use service workers with the following actions:

-1. Adds the `@angular/service-worker` package to your project.
+1. Adds the `@engular/service-worker` package to your project.
 1. Enables service worker build support in the CLI.
 1. Imports and registers the service worker with the application's root providers.
 1. Updates the `index.html` file: